pulp/plugin_template/README.md

                         Include a job for publishing documentation to docs.pulpproject.org/<plugin_name>/.
 This job requires the project-specific
                         authorized ssh key to be set as a secret named `PULP_DOCS_KEY`.

+  pulp_env              A dictionary of environment variables to be set in the pulp container.

   pulp_settings         A dictionary of settings that the plugin tests require to be set.